astro-dally/automesh-learning/README.md

 - Each file includes extensive comments explaining concepts
 - Try the suggested experiments at the end of each file

-## ✅ What's Next
+## ✅ Project Status

+This learning project has evolved from basic Python examples to full-featured web applications:

+**Completed:**
+- ✅ Core Python learning modules (graph theory, optimization, routing, visualization)
+- ✅ Self-healing network implementations
+- ✅ Packet Tracer export functionality
+- ✅ Interactive web simulators (HTML/JavaScript)
+- ✅ Production-ready Next.js applications with modern UI
+- ✅ Comparative network architecture simulations

+**What You Can Build:**
-After completing these examples, I'll have the foundation to build a complete AutoMesh system that:
+After completing these examples, you'll have the foundation to build a complete AutoMesh system that:
 - Automatically designs optimal network topologies
-- Visualizes networks in real-time
+- Visualizes networks in real-time with interactive interfaces
 - Recovers from node and link failures with sub-second convergence
 - Exports to simulation tools (Cisco Packet Tracer, Mininet/NS-3)
 - Implements enterprise-grade protocols (OSPF, ECMP, BFD) for production networks
+- Compares different network architectures and their trade-offs

 ## 📖 Additional Resources